 In spite of the cancellation, what looked to be a few thousand protesters gathered around the capitol entrance at the originally scheduled time.
-A group of protesters took the lead and proceeded to guide us from the capitol building to the Austin City Hall building, chanting “Black Lives Matter” and “No justice, No Peace.”
-While on Austin City Hall grounds, cops attempted to keep the crowd from marching to the Austin Police Department.
-Some protesters were pepper sprayed or shot with beanbag rounds.
+A group of protesters took the lead and proceeded to guide us from the capitol building to the Austin City Hall building, chanting “Black Lives Matter” and “No justice, no peace.”
+While on Austin City Hall grounds, cops attempted to keep the crowd from marching to the APD.
+Some protesters were pepper-sprayed or shot with beanbag rounds.

 When the gas dropped from the helicopter, protesters on the highway and around the APD building scattered.
 As I was running to safety, I noticed that some people running next to me were red-faced and coughing.
 People with water bottles sat down with protesters and rinsed off their faces once the air cleared.
 APD proceeded to claim that they deployed “smoke,” not tear gas.